The ₹50,000 Hosting Mistake Every Indian Startup Makes

 - Delhi/NCR serves North Indian markets most effectively

-- Multi-location setups become crucial once you cross 10,000 active users
+- Multi-location setups become essential once you cross 10,000 active users

 Matching Hosting Types to Startup Growth Stages